 If the veteran is deceased, the surviving spouse may be eligible for Aid and Attendance as long as the veteran met the military guidelines and the spouse meets the medical and net worth guidelines.
 A surviving spouse must also have been married to the veteran at the time of the veteran’s death and married for at least one year.
 In most circumstances, the spouse is only eligible if he/she has not remarried.

 Another requirement is that the military veteran must have served at least one day during a period of war.
 This is one of the key requirements that can make one ineligible.
 While wartime service is required, combat duty, overseas service or a disability incurred during service is NOT required.
+(Gulf war veterans are required to have two years of active duty or the full period for which they were called for active duty.)

 Getting help with the VA Aid and Attendance application